callumenator/imaged/README.markdown

 ```

 Images:
 - the Image class can be used to hold various pixel formats.
-It also has routines for resizing, eg:
+It also has routines for resizing, e.g.:

 ```
 Image myImg;
 myImg.resize(newWidth, newHeight, Image.ResizeAlgo.BILINEAR);
 ```

 - Resizing can be done by cropping (```Image.ResizeAlgo.BILINEAR```), nearest neighbour
 (```Image.ResizeAlgo.NEAREST```) or bilinear filtering (```Image.ResizeAlgo.BILINEAR```).